-Getting back to Canadian heritage, a small, sculpted inukshuk would make the best “I learned something here” souvenir.
-Rooted in Inuit culture, these man-made stone monuments have been built all over the country, standing proud in front of many glorious backdrops particularly in the northern territories.
+Getting back to Canadian heritage, a sculpted inukshuk gives your gift the essence of culture.
+An Inuit custom, these man-made stone monuments have been built all over the country, standing proud in front of many glorious backdrops particularly in the northern territories.
 For those of us who watch our Heritage Minutes, we know that these Inukshuks let the people know that we were here, so what better way to let the people know that you were here, too.

 15. Canadian Flag Pins

-Yeah, we know that you want to be Canadian, please.
-The U.S. citizens below our icy nation want to be us so badly, they often wear these pins and claim to be Canadian when they travel.
+Our buddies south of our icy nation want to be us so badly, they often wear these pins and claim to be Canadian when they travel.
 I mean, who can honestly blame them?
 We have been voted as having the best reputation in the world for three years running.
 So if you want to get in on the action, and ensure you’re treated like royalty when you travel abroad, pop on a pin and see the difference it can make.
-Being Canadian is pretty, freakin’ awesome, bud.
+Being Canadian is pretty, freakin’ awesome, guy.

 Note: the images used in this posting are not of the author.
 All credit and copyright are exclusively those of the authors listed in the following websites.
 To see the originals, please click on the links below.